 This is pretty simple when you're comparing items that are at or about the same price, just looking for the most volume for your dollar.
 Where it gets a bit more complicated is in comparing items of different sizes - that's where some math comes in.

 Unit pricing is a matter of simple division.
+It can be used when finding the cost per ounce, gallon, pound, or package.
+The cost per unit applies to almost anything you buy at a grocery store or retailer.
 Or just read the packaging or labels on the products you are shopping for.
 Find how to make the calculation below.

 First, you find a listed unit that is common to the items you're comparing.
 In most cases, this will be the ounce since it will be present on both labels.
 But as noted, the listed unit may differ and can be count, pounds, square feet, or anything else.
 Then, you simply divide the cost of the item by the number of units in it.